KnowEnG/pgenmi/README.md

 ## pGENMi Code

-This github page contains code to associate TFs with Drugs.
-The paper is posted on [bioArxiv](http://www.biorxiv.org/content/early/2017/06/02/145607)
+This github page contains pGENMi code to associate TFs with Drugs.
+The paper is posted on [bioArxiv](http://www.biorxiv.org/content/early/2017/06/02/145607) and is in submission to journals.

 ### Making
 Modify Makefile with your platforms specific needs.
 This code uses C++11.